 A settlers' blockhouse.
 Located at Burroughs and Windsor Streets, now Summers Masonic Lodge.

 Jonathan Cobun's Fort

 A settlers' stockaded blockhouse located near Dorsey's Knob on Cobun Creek.

 A settlers' blockhouse located on Stewart Run east of town.

 (1773 - unknown), Metz

 A settlers' blockhouse.
-Most likely named after a "Metz" family member, not simply the town name.
+Most likely named after the Metz family who settled here, not simply an unnamed town defense.

 Cassino's Fort (1)

 (1759 - unknown), Marion County

 A settlers' fort located on Cassino Creek.